SamuelPoulin/seam/README.md

 # Why Seam

-As a competitor to other SaaS scheduling tools, Seam aims to be a complete, compromise-free solution that you can deploy on-premise or in the cloud.
+As an alternative to other SaaS scheduling tools, Seam aims to be a complete, compromise-free solution that you can deploy on-premise or in the cloud.

 ## Beautiful